MSP newbie? Keep reading. Ready to go? Check out your options here.

 Still, even though the number of incidents may be high, so is the population.
-Basically, high crime rates don’t mean imminent danger.
+High crime rates don’t mean imminent danger.

 Most Minneapolis residents find the city pretty safe.

-Now all that is out of the way, let’s get into the important task of finding a place to live.
+With all that out of the way, let’s get into the important task of finding a place to live.